 Activity note: Hotel check-in available from 3:00 p.m.

 Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, and other important information.
 If you arrive late, please ask for your packet when you check in.
 Orientation: The Group Leader will review the program theme, the up-to-date Daily Schedule and any changes, discuss safety guidelines, emergency procedures, roles and responsibilities, and answer any questions you may have.
 Crossing Points: A time for getting to know one another better and what we may have in common beyond a love of learning.
 Leading our field trips will be John Daugherty, a local expert with keen insight into the architectural, historic, educational, and residential treasures of Los Angeles.
 We will see the city on foot, by public bus, metro, and motorcoach.
 Indicated times are approximate.
 Program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 We have set aside some free time in the schedule for your personal independent exploration.
 The Group Leader will often be available during free time to accompany informal excursions, activities, or meals that have been excluded from the program cost.
 You are welcome to join if you like, with any associated costs on your own.

 Dinner: At a landmark restaurant featuring unobstructed views of the city atop a downtown high rise building, enjoy a plated three course meal, plus water, coffee, and tea; other beverages available for purchase.

 Evening: Upon our return to the hotel, continue getting to know your fellow participants, settle in, and get a good night’s rest for the day ahead.

-Activity note: Getting on/off public transit, walking up to 1 mile at several different sites.
+Activity note: Riding public transit (DASH and Metro Purple Line system), walking up to 1 mile at several different sites.

 Breakfast: At the hotel, enjoy a buffet featuring a variety of options including hot and cold entrees, plus water, coffee, tea, and assorted juices.